nilearn/nilearn/doc/connectivity/region_extraction.rst

 =================================================

-We use a naturalistic stimuli based movie-watching functional connectivity dataset of 20 subjects, which is already preprocessed and publicly available at `<https://osf.io/5hju4/files/>`_.
+We use a naturalistic stimuli based movie-watching functional connectivity dataset of 20 subjects, which is already preprocessed, downsampled to 4mm isotropic resolution, and publicly available at `<https://osf.io/5hju4/files/>`_.
 We use utilities :func:`fetch_development_fmri` implemented in nilearn for automatic fetching of this dataset.